GOVERNANCE OF CMC GROUP

 Failure to comply with the provisions of the Government Laws and Regulations where the wrongdoer, knowingly, disregards or does not comply with such provisions;

 Knowingly directing or advising a person to commit any of the above wrongdoings; and

 Any action which is intended to conceal any of the above.

-For the benefit of the employees and to maintain each complaint in strict confidence, CMC has established email address and mailing address to be managed by Whistleblowing Unit of CMC, and employees may report the suspected or actual illegal acts via these methods.
+For the benefit of the employees and to maintain each complaint in strict confidence, CMC has established an email address and mailing address to be managed by the Whistleblowing Unit of CMC, and employees may report the suspected or actual illegal acts via these methods.
 The details are as follows:

 Monday to Friday (9.00am to 5.00pm)

 CMC shall not permit any form of intimidation or retaliation against an employee by way of, but not limited to, discharge, demotion, suspension, threats, harassment or any other manner of discrimination with respect to an employee’s terms or conditions of employment.
 In respect of an employee who reports a suspected violation in good faith and is not engaged in questionable conduct, the company will attempt to keep its discussions and actions confidential to the greatest extent possible.
 In the course of the investigation, the company may need to share information with others on a “need to know” basis.